badgerblockchain/Talks/Truffle/Introduction/README.md

 /usr/bin/truffle
 /usr/bin/testrpc
 ```
 That's it!
-Truffle and testrpc is now installed.
+Truffle and testrpc are now installed.
 ## Let's make the Eth Calculator!
 ### Initialize a Truffle Project
-The first thing you need to do is make a directory for your truffle project, we'll call it `EthCalculator` and `cd` into it.
+The first thing you need to do is make a directory for your truffle project, we'll call it `EthCalculator`.
+Now let's `cd` into `EthCalculator`.
 ```
 mkdir EthCalculator
 cd $_